colinhacks/zod/README.md

 */
 ```

-> Important limitation: deep partials only work as expected in hierarchies of objects, arrays, tuples and unions.
+> Important limitation: deep partials only work as expected in hierarchies of objects, arrays, tuples, and unions.

 ### `.required`